 If you're interested in creating a 3D virtual event experience of your own, get in touch with our Virtual Event Experts who'll be happy to help.

-Back in Lockdown 1.0, we at Hire Space realised that the festive season was going to be very different this year.
+Back in Lockdown 1.0, we at Hire Space realised that the festive season was going to be very different in 2020.
 So, we wanted to create a virtual offering that was more than just a virtual quiz: we wanted a virtual extravaganza that was fun, exciting, engaging and extremely unique.
-Building on early work by Sparkle - the organisers of this year's virtual Burning Man - Hire Space gathered some of the world's best performers and thus, Big Top was born.
+Building on early work by Sparkle - the organisers of 2020's virtual Burning Man - Hire Space gathered some of the world's best performers and thus, Big Top was born.

 When guests arrive at our virtual Christmas Extravaganza, they're greeted and whisked away to the main party by one of our fantastic performers.
 From there, guests can explore the festive clickable map and enter each room at their leisure.
 You could find yourself in the jazz bar with your CEO, the smoking area with your desk buddy or even end up in the comedy club with Louis Theroux!
 The opportunities for fun are endless!